tenable/terrascan/docs/integrations/argocd-integration.md

 # Integration of Terrascan with Argo CD

-Terrascan can be configured as an Argo CD job during the application sync process using argocd’s resource hook.
+Terrascan can be configured as an Argo CD job during the application sync process using ArgoCD’s resource hook.
 The PreSync resource hook is the best way to evaluate the kubernetes deployment configuration and report any violations.

 ## Terrascan can be integrated with Argo CD in two ways
 ___